pmclanahan/basket-lib/packages/celery/docs/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Name of the default exchange to use when no custom exchange is
-specified.
+specified for a key in the :setting:`CELERY_QUEUES` setting.

 The default is: `celery`.

 .. setting:: CELERY_DEFAULT_EXCHANGE_TYPE

 CELERY_DEFAULT_EXCHANGE_TYPE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Default exchange type used when no custom exchange is specified.
+Default exchange type used when no custom exchange type is specified for a key in the :setting:`CELERY_QUEUES` setting.
 The default is: `direct`.

 .. setting:: CELERY_DEFAULT_ROUTING_KEY